Written by Carcassbomb

 - March 22, 2018

 Rolo Tomassi are a long-standing band that makes nailing down their genre a bit difficult.
 They aren’t as poppy as most post-hardcore, not as structured as metal but too strange and heavy to be taken in by any sub-genre of rock.
-It’s an experimental orgy of influences that is performed with such ability that it sounds progressive and epic.
+It’s an experimental orgy of influences that is performed with such ability that it sounds progressive and includes more post metal than their previous work.
 It’s going to be somewhat of a track by track, more so than I usually do but it’s such a crazy album with a lot to talk about and be excited for.

-To send off what was an incredible album, Risen is a straight forward post-rock track but does not lack effectiveness.
+To send off what was an incredible album, “Risen” is a straight forward post-rock track but does not lack effectiveness.
 It’s basically a continuation of the opening track sound so it this makes a lot of sense and bookends the album well.
 It’s a sleepy song that’s not out to impress.
 It’s a just nice and serene way to end a roller coaster of a music experience.
-If not for these long quiet moments this would be an easy 100% but for the purposes of this blog, it’s not super heavy.
-For general purposes it is perfect.

-In conclusion, this album was some next level stuff that refuses to play nicely within one genre.
+In conclusion, this album is some next level stuff that refuses to play nicely within one genre.
 It will surely have an influence on the future sound within the scene.
 Especially now that they seem to be the only one of their peers still going at it, with many of the other major bands either retiring and on hiatus in the last five years.
-This strange and enticing brand of post-hardcore/Math-core is probably my favorite sound of all time, hence why the recommendations below are plentiful.
-It’s good to see that it will continue living and perhaps even towering among a sea of stale releases.
+This strange and enticing brand of post-hardcore/Mathcore is probably my favorite rendition of it yet.